-Section 010.
-Purpose and findings.
+AK Stat § 17.38.010 Purpose and findings.

-(a) In the interest of allowing law enforcement to focus on violent and property crimes, and to enhance individual freedom, the people of the state of Alaska find and declare that the use of marijuana should be legal for persons 21 years of age or older. (b) In the interest of the health and public safety of our citizenry, the people of the state of Alaska further find and declare that the production and sale of marijuana should be regulated so that: (1) Individuals will have to show proof of age before purchasing marijuana; (2) Legitimate, taxpaying business people, and not criminal actors, will conduct sales of marijuana; and (3) Marijuana sold by regulated businesses will be labeled and subject to additional regulations to ensure that consumers are informed and protected. (c) The people of the state of Alaska further declare that the provisions of this Act are not intended to diminish the right to privacy as interpreted by the Alaska Supreme Court in Ravin v.
-State of Alaska. (d) Nothing in this Act proposes or intends to require any individual or entity to engage in any conduct that violates federal law, or exempt any individual or entity from any requirement of federal law, or pose any obstacle to federal enforcement of federal law.
+- (a) In the interest of allowing law enforcement to focus on violent and property crimes, and to enhance individual freedom, the people of the state of Alaska find and declare that the use of marijuana should be legal for persons 21 years of age or older. - (b) In the interest of the health and public safety of our citizenry, the people of the state of Alaska further find and declare that the production and sale of marijuana should be regulated so that - (1) individuals will have to show proof of age before purchasing marijuana; - (2) legitimate, taxpaying business people, and not criminal actors, will conduct sales of marijuana; and - (3) marijuana sold by regulated businesses will be labeled and subject to additional regulations to ensure that consumers are informed and protected. - (c) The people of the state of Alaska further declare that the provisions of this Act are not intended to diminish the right to privacy as interpreted by the Alaska Supreme Court in Ravin v.
+State of Alaska. - (d) Nothing in this Act proposes or intends to require any individual or entity to engage in any conduct that violates federal law or exempt any individual or entity from any requirement of federal law or pose any obstacle to federal enforcement of federal law.

-Section 020.
-Personal use of marijuana.
+Sec.
+17.38.020 Personal use of marijuana.

-Notwithstanding any other provision of law, except as otherwise provided in this chapter, the following acts, by persons 21 years of age or older, are lawful and shall not be a criminal or civil offense under Alaska law or the law of any political subdivision of Alaska or be a basis for seizure or forfeiture of assets under Alaska law: (a) Possessing, using, displaying, purchasing, or transporting marijuana accessories or one ounce or less of marijuana; (b) Possessing, growing, processing, or transporting no more than six marijuana plants, with three or fewer being mature, flowering plants, and possession of the marijuana produced by the plants on the premises where the plants were grown; (c) Transferring one ounce or less of marijuana and up to six immature marijuana plants to a person who is 21 years of age or older without remuneration; (d) Consumption of marijuana, except that nothing in this chapter shall permit the consumption of marijuana in public; and (e) Assisting another person who is 21 years of age or older in any of the acts described in paragraphs (a) through (d) of this section.
+Notwithstanding any other provision of law, except as otherwise provided in this chapter, the following acts, by persons 21 years of age or older, are lawful and shall not be a criminal or civil offense under Alaska law or the law of any political subdivision of Alaska or be a basis for seizure or forfeiture of assets under Alaska law:

+- (1) possessing, using, displaying, purchasing, or transporting marijuana accessories or one ounce or less of marijuana; - (2) possessing, growing, processing, or transporting no more than six marijuana plants, with three or fewer being mature, flowering plants, and possession of the marijuana produced by the plants on the premises where the plants were grown; - (3) transferring one ounce or less of marijuana and up to six immature marijuana plants to a person who is 21 years of age or older without remuneration;

+- (4) consumption of marijuana, except that nothing in this chapter shall permit the consumption of marijuana in public; and - (5) assisting another person who is 21 years of age or older in any of the acts described in (1) (4) of this section.

-Section 030.
-Restrictions on personal cultivation, penalty.
+Sec.
+17.38.030 Restrictions on personal cultivation, penalty.

-(a) The personal cultivation of marijuana described in AS 17.38.020(b) is subject to the following terms:

-(1) Marijuana plants shall be cultivated in a location where the plants are not subject to public view without the use of binoculars, aircraft, or other optical aids.
-(2) A person who cultivates marijuana must take reasonable precautions to ensure the plants are secure from unauthorized access.
-(3) Marijuana cultivation may only occur on property lawfully in possession of the cultivator or with the consent of the person in lawful possession of the property. (b) A person who violates this section while otherwise acting in compliance with AS 17.38.020(b) is guilty of a violation punishable by a fine of up to \$750.
+- (a) The personal cultivation of marijuana described in AS 17.38.020(2) is subject to the following terms: - (1) marijuana plants shall be cultivated in a location where the plants are not subject to public view without the use of binoculars, aircraft, or other optical aids; - (2) a person who cultivates marijuana must take reasonable precautions to ensure the plants are secure from unauthorized access; - (3) marijuana cultivation may only occur on property lawfully in possession of the cultivator or with the consent of the person in lawful possession of the property. - (b) A person who violates this section while otherwise acting in compliance with AS 17.38.020 (2) is guilty of a violation punishable by a fine of up to \$750.

-Section 040.
-Public consumption banned, penalty.
+Sec.
+17.38.040 Public consumption banned, penalty.